Last updated:

 • Handles billing and accounting for relatively simple entity structures

-• Benefits teams relying on a large accountant ecosystem and integrations
+• Benefits teams that rely on a large accountant ecosystem and many integrations

 Where it may not be the right fit